 An extreme example of this procedure occurs at the end of Rhetoric VIII (cf. Blank 2007a).
 There the statement attributed to Aristotle as a reason for his decision to teach rhetoric, ‘It is shameful to be silent while allowing Isocrates to speak’, is dissected and rejected over the course of ten columns with arguments such as a reductio (why not say that it is shameful to sit idly while allowing Farmer Brown to till the soil?) or an ad hominem (the practice of political rhetoric is itself shameful, but then Aristotle and his pupil Theophrastus not only collected the laws of various places, but also wrote about such low subjects as perfumery and metallurgy).

-Philodemus' philosophical projects, and the sweep of his argumentation, are not, however, confined to the level of individual books.
+Philodemus’ philosophical projects, and the sweep of his argumentation, are not, however, confined to the level of individual books.
 Besides self-contained, single-volume (‘monobibloi’) works—e.g. On the Stoics, On the Good King according to Homer—a large number of books belong to multi-volume projects.
-Thus we have only the fourth—probably final—books of On Death and On Music; On Signs III; On the Gods I and III; Books II-IV of On Rhetoric in two copies each, one copy of Book VIII and one of what may be Book X, together with at least one more book, number unknown.
+Thus we have only the fourth—probably final—books of On Death and On Music; On Signs III; On the Gods I and III; Books I, II, III, IV, VI, VIII, and perhaps also VII of On Rhetoric.
 In no case can we be sure that we have the entirety of any such project, though there are perhaps signs in some bookrolls that they were meant to be the last in a series, as at the end of On Music IV, while in other cases, the nature of the treatment seems to bring the subject to a conclusion, as in On Death IV.

 For the most part it is unclear how all these works were organized.
 In some cases (e.g., On Poems I-II and On Rhetoric I-III), Philodemus has plotted the course of more than one book at once, but we do not know if an overall plan was present from the beginning, or if books at first composed separately were later added to the set.
 The most complex problems arise with regard to the multi-volume work On Vices, which is discussed below.
 Understanding the organization of such works would give us a clearer picture of Philodemus’ methods and philosophical aims.